Teresa Jacobs: Political career

-2010 Orange County Mayor campaign
+2010 Orange County mayoral campaign

 Jacobs announced that she planned to run for Mayor of Orange County in 2010.
 She was the last candidate to enter the race.
 She was opposed by Bill Segal, Linda Stewart, and Matthew Falconer.
 On August 24, 2010, Stewart (19%) and Falconer (15%) were eliminated in the primary election.
 Jacobs (42%) and Segal (22%) both advanced to the general election in a run-off.
-In the general election on November 2, 2010, Jacobs resoundingly defeated Segal, 68% - 32%, despite being out fund raised 2-1.
+In the general election on November 2, 2010, Jacobs resoundingly defeated Segal, 68%–32%, despite being out-fundraised 2–1.

-2014 Orange County Mayor campaign
+2014 Orange County mayoral campaign

 Despite Val Demings having been in the race early on, she dropped out leaving Jacobs winning the election unopposed.